tuxor1337/dictmaster/README.md

     ./dictmaster.py PLUGIN_NAME

 You find available plugins in the `dictmaster/plugins` directory.
-Some plugins need addition plugin-specific option string that you can provide with the `--popts OPTION` parameter, e.g.:
+Some plugins need additional plugin-specific option strings that you can provide with the `--popts OPTIONS` parameter, e.g.:

     ./dictmaster.py zeno --popts "Pape-1880"